Feluda: Haripada Datta

-Haripada Datta is the driver of Lalmohon Ganguli's second-hand green Mark II Ambassador car.
+Haripada Datta is the driver of Lalmohon Ganguli's second-hand green Mark II Ambasador car.
 He is a loyal, intelligent and reliable person and is of great help when needed.
 He played a crucial role in Gorosthaney Sabhdhan where he saved the lives of Feluda, Jatayu, and Topshe.
 He also has a minor role in Boshpukery Khunkharapi, where he takes part in a surveillance mission with the rest of Feluda's gang in disguise playing 29 cardgame.

 Maganlal Meghraj

 Meghraj is a villainous character who appears in three Feluda stories, including Joi Baba Felunath, Joto Kando Kathmandute, and Golapi Mukta Rahasya.
 He has been compared to Professor Moriarty of the Sherlock Holmes series.
-Utpal Dutta immortalised this character in one Feluda movie Joi Baba Felunath, which Satyajit Ray directed.
+Utpal Dutta immortalised this character in one Feluda movie Joi Baba Felunath and a Hindi Feluda Telefilm Kissa Kathmandu Mein, which Satyajit Ray and Sandip Ray directed respectively.
 After him Mohan Agashe played this character twice in telefilms.

 Maganlal lives in Benaras.
 He has a house in Joka, Kolkata also.
 His son's name is Surajlal Meghraj.
 He is officially a money-lender but is involved in smuggling artifacts, narcotics (through Indo-Nepal border) and jewellery.
 His Kolkata house had been raided once but he escaped any charges until Feluda caught him red-handed in smuggling an invaluable Ganesh Murti (an idol of the elephant god) during the case of Joi Baba Felunath.
 However, he was not behind bars for a long time.
 In the nineteenth book, Jato Kando Kathmandute, Feluda said that he was not at all surprised seeing Meghraj out of jail as that was nothing for such an influential person.
 Once again he was arrested in charge of murder and smuggling, yet he averted any long term punishment and we saw him once again in the thirty-first story, Golapi Mukta Rahasya.

 Maganlal is a good judge of human character.
 He lured Bikash Singh, secretary of Umanath Ghoshal, to steal the invaluable 'Ganesh Murti' from the Ghoshal-house.
 He also has a special interest in humiliating Jatayu.
 In Joi Baba Felunath he made Jatayu the subject of a knife-throwing play.
 In Jato Kando Kathmandute, he purposefully slips an LSD-laced sugar cube in Jatayu's tea.
 In his third appearance, he made Jatayu to sing a Tagore song (which Jatayu said his first time experience of singing a song).
 Surprisingly, he shows a queer fondness to Jatayu and usually calls him 'Uncle'.

 During these three stories, we see many accomplices of Maganlal.
-Some of them are Machhli-Baba, Bikash Sinha, Arjun the knife thrower, Anantalaal Bantra, Dr. Dibakar and Manohar.
+Some of them are Machhli-Baba, Bikash Sinha, Arjun the knife thrower, Anantalaal Batra, Dr. Dibakar and Manohar.
 Maganlaal has his own Bajra by which he travels in Ganga near Benaras.
 The door of his house in Benaras is painted with figures of two swordsmen.
 During the making of the movie, Joi Baba Felunath, this swordsmen were painted by Satyajit Ray himself.